 - You will have to do your own washing and ironing, shopping and cooking.

-While living on your own can give you independence, there are also some downsides to it.
 Rent can be high, money needs to be paid upfront (deposit and rent in advance in most cases), and landlords might be unwilling to let their property to young people and those who claim benefits.

 Before deciding on moving out you will need to think carefully about what you can afford, the type of accommodation you need and is available to you, what it may be like sharing a home with others, paying things like council tax, water rates and what you will need to ask the landlord or letting agency.

 You may be able to get help with rent if you are not working or you are working but on a low income.
-The benefit office can let you know how much benefit you may get before you agree to take a tenancy.
+The housing benefit office can let you know how much benefit you may get before you agree to take a tenancy.